 2. Ingredients for Pasta Genovese

-- Short Noodles: Tortiglioni or similar pasta shapes work best to hold onto the sauce.
+- Short Noodles: Tortiglioni or any similar shape so the sauce sticks.

 3. How to Prepare Pasta Genovese: A Detailed Recipe